frangucc/thenodechronbook/code_crackers.md

 TIME, PAGE #'S

+This is where Gou's section needs to recap what Tesla studied.
+Get with it Frank.

 ** INTRO TEXT ** How does the technical stuff setup...
 How is it captured, shot, communicated?

 [3 paragraphs]